Nihilantropy/Minishell/README.md

 ## 🛠️ Builtin Commands

-Minishell will also support several built-in commands, including:
+Minihell will also support several built-in commands, including:

 - [x] echo (with -n option)